An implicit DG solver for incompressible two-phase flows with an artificial compressibility formulation: Numerical experiments

 where \(\Omega_{2}\) is the subdomain occupied by the bubble, \(\left|\Omega_{2}\right|\) is the area of the bubble, and \(P_{b}\) is its perimeter.
 The degree of circularity is the ratio between the perimeter of a circle with the same area of the bubble and the current perimeter of the bubble itself.
 For a perfectly circular bubble, the degree of circularity is equal to one and then decreases as the bubble deforms itself.
 Since \(\phi\) is a regularized Heaviside function, we can compute the reference quantities as follows:

 We start with the first configuration and we set \(M = 0.0005\), corresponding to \(c = \SI{1400}{\meter\per\second}\), which is of the order of magnitude of the speed of sound in water.
 The computational grid is composed by \(320 \times 640\) elements, leading to \(h = \frac{1}{160}\), whereas the time step is \(\Delta t = 6 \cdot 10^{-3}\), yielding a maximum advective Courant number \(C_{u} \approx 1.4\) and an acoustic Courant number \(C = 1920\).
 Finally, we set \(\varepsilon = h, \Delta\tau = 0.05h, u_{c} = 0.05 u_{max}\) and \(\beta = 0.5\).
 We point out here the fact that results in the Figures have been compared with the results of Group 2 in \cite{hysing:2009}.
 One can easily notice that we are able to recover the reference shape of the bubble at \(t = T_{f}\) (Figure \ref{fig:rising_bubble_case1_shape}).
-A good qualitative agreement is established for the evolution of the degree of circularity, with only slightly lower values for our numerical results (Figure \ref{fig:rising_bubble_case1_chi}).
-From a quantitative point of view, the center of mass reaches \(y_{c} = 2.156\), which is in good agreement with the value \(y_{c} = 2.162 \pm 0.002\) reported in \cite{hysing:2009} (Figure \ref{fig:rising_bubble_case1_yc}).
-Finally, the maximum rise velocity of the center of mass is \(v_{c} = 0.3461\), which is again in good agreement with the value \(v_{c} = 0.3456 \pm 0.0003\) present in \cite{hysing:2009} (Figure \ref{fig:rising_bubble_case1_vc}).
+A good qualitative agreement is established for the evolution of the degree of circularity, with only slightly lower values for our numerical results (Figure \ref{fig:rising_bubble_case1}). {A maximum relative error of the order of $10^{-1}$ is established with respect to the results of Group 2 in \cite{hysing:2009}.
+The center of mass reaches \(y_{c} = 2.156\), which is in good agreement with the value \(y_{c} = 2.162 \pm 0.002\) reported in \cite{hysing:2009} and implies a relative error of the order of $10^{-3}$ (Figure \ref{fig:rising_bubble_case1}).
+Finally, the maximum rise velocity of the center of mass is \(v_{c} = 0.3461\), which is again in good agreement with the value \(v_{c} = 0.3456 \pm 0.0003\) present in \cite{hysing:2009} and implies again a relative error of the order of $10^{-3}$ (Figure \ref{fig:rising_bubble_case1}).